Submissions

 Research notes

+While it still follows a standardized format, a research note might provide less extensive details about the research design and methodology compared to a research paper.
+It is meant to quickly communicate a valuable insight, finding, or method to the research community.
 In addition to communicating findings, research notes can also introduce new concepts, albeit in a more compact manner compared to research papers.
 They often highlight novel ideas, emerging trends, or preliminary frameworks that offer fresh perspectives to the scholarly community.
 These conceptual contributions might not be fully developed theories but can lay the groundwork for further exploration.
-Research notes are particularly valuable for quickly sharing innovative concepts and sparking interest among researchers.
-However, due to the limited length, the elaboration on the new concept might be more concise than in a research paper.

 Review essays